-The Conservation design concept protects sensitive land and environmental features from development.
+The Conservation design concept contemplates as little development as possible in order to protect sensitive land and environmental features.
 These Conservation areas include cemeteries, floodplains, hillsides with steep slopes, hilltops, and some existing public-park properties.
 Conservation of floodplains, hillsides, and hilltops has an inherent long-term value.
-Most importantly, the preservation of floodplains, in particular, has a direct public-safety purpose and helps to minimize property damage during periods of flooding.
+The preservation of floodplains has a direct public-safety purpose and helps to minimize property damage during periods of flooding.
 Disruption in any Conservation area should be limited to preserve the function, form, and character of the area.